 - Suppliers shall disclose to the Group’s Procurement Department whenever they see an individual who, in the course of performing their work, is, can be, or appears to be influenced to subvert a Group decision making process for their or others’ gain.

 - Suppliers shall disclose to the Group’s Procurement Department any actual or potential conflicts of interest that impact or may impact their capacity to serve the best interest of the Group.
 Suppliers may also contact the Group’s Ethics Hotline at (408) 501-1720 with any concerns.

 Providing a Safe and Secure Workplace

-- Suppliers shall establish and maintain a safe work environment, reducing and eliminating hazards, establishing sound emergency procedures, and integrating safety management practices across its business.
+- Suppliers shall establish and maintain a safe work environment, reducing and eliminating hazards and risks, establishing sound emergency procedures, and integrating safety management practices across their businesses.

 - Suppliers shall have a written policy that reflects a zero-tolerance policy regarding the possession and use of alcohol, drugs, fireworks, and firearms while on any Group property or while engaged in work for the Group.